Testy/TestyTs/README.md

 ## Setup

-To generate a testy.json configuration file, use the following cmmand:
+To generate a basic testy.json configuration file, use the following command.
+To see all available configurations, see  [this section](#configuration-file).

 ```
 $ testyts init